paulhersch/dotfiles/README.md

 The alacritty nord theme used can be obtained from https://github.com/arcticicestudio/nord-alacritty

-The Taskbarlike icon/name display is blatantly copied and modified from https://github.com/Mangeshrex/Bspdots
+Taskbarlike icon/name display is blatantly copied and modified from https://github.com/Mangeshrex/Bspdots

+Rofi config blatantly copied from https://github.com/adi1090x/rofi